Sunday, September 29, 2013

 We spent the night together.
 I'll never forget it for the rest of my life.
 It was magical on so many different levels.

-Nash and the Hollies returned to England at the conclusion of the tour.
-The band decided to do an album of Bob Dylan covers.
-They did a version of "Blowin' in the Wind" that Nash describes as having a "slick, saccharine, Las Vegasy" -- it was "just awful."
+After returning to England at the conclusion of their 1968 tour, the Hollies decided to do an album of Bob Dylan covers.
+They recorded a version of "Blowin' in the Wind" that Nash describes as "slick, saccharine, Las Vegasy" and "just awful."

 Nash recording the audiobook